-Subject area Geography As our understanding and appreciation for the world we live in continues to grow, prospects in Geography increase.
+Subject area Geography Curriculum Intent As our understanding and appreciation for the world we live in continues to grow, prospects in Geography increase.
 Many of the significant issues we face around the globe can only truly be addressed when viewing them through a geographical lens.
 The demand for Geographers who are understanding of the complexities of our world, has never been so high.
 Geography is a highly employable qualification, which opens up a wide range of careers.
 Geography graduates have one of the highest rates of graduate employment.
 The subject supports the development of a wide range of transferable and highly employable skills, such as data analysis, evaluation, decision-making and problem solving.
 Geography, as a varied and contemporary choice, also complements well with a wide range of subjects as it balances between the sciences and the arts.
-Curriculum Intent Year Term Content 10 1 Coastal Landscapes River Landscapes Weather Hazards and Climate Change 10 2 3 Ecosystem Biodiversity and Management Urbanisation Changing Cities Introduction to fieldwork - Constructing a field enquiry 1 Geographical Investigations - Urban Fieldwork Global Development 11 2 Resource Management - Energy UK Challenges 3 The UK settlement, population and economic challenges The UK's landscape challenges
+Year Term Content 10 1 2 3 Coastal Landscapes River Landscapes Weather Hazards and Climate Change Ecosystem Biodiversity and Management Urbanisation Changing Cities Introduction to fieldwork - Constructing a field enquiry 11 1 2 3 Geographical Investigations - Urban Fieldwork Global Development Resource Management - Energy UK Challenges The UK settlement, population and economic challenges The UK's landscape challenges

 Subject area MFL Curriculum Intent At KS4 pupils are building on their acquired schema and the learning aims to develop logically from study at KS3.
 The four attainment targets remain at the core of learning and assessment as well as the acquisition of new tenses and grammar structures.
-The curriculum has been designed to be engaging, ambitious and accessible to all learners and to provide the learner with linguistic and cultural knowledge under the umbrella of three themes: Theme 1: Identity and culture.
+Year 11 curriculum has been designed to be engaging, ambitious and accessible to all learners and to provide the learner with linguistic and cultural knowledge under the umbrella of three themes: Theme 1: Identity and culture.
 Theme 2: Local, national, international and global areas of interest.
 Theme 3: Current and future study and employment.
-Year Term Content 1 Mi vida en el insti: School life 10 2 Mi gente: Family & Relationships Ia influencia de la tecnología: Influence of technology 3 Intereses e influencias: Hobbies, interests & influences.
-1 Ciudades: Local area and Spanish Speaking cities.
-Hacia un mundo mejor: Towards a better world Environment Volunteering 11 2 A currar: Life in the working world.
-3 De costumbre: Spanish & Latin American festivals & traditions
+Year 10 pupils have a new GCSE and the curriculum ais to foster communication, broaden perspectives, introduce new cultures, and develop students into global citizens studying the following themes: • My personal world • Lifestyle and wellbeing • My neighbourhood • Media and technology • Studying and my future • Travel & Tourism Year Term Content 1 Viajes: Holidays & festivals in the Spanish speaking world.
+10 2 Mi gente, mi mundo: Family & relationships 3 Mi estilo de vida: healthy daily routines, food & mealtimes, illnesses and injuries, wellbeing.
+1 - A clase: School life 11 2 Ciudades: Local area and Spanish Speaking cities.
+Hacia un mundo mejor: Towards a better world - Environment Volunteering